prasobhkollattu/SpringCloudEasyStarter/README.md

   - **Gateway**
      This module will act as a gateway and reverse proxy for our application.
-     Client only need to know the Gateway domain and port and no need to bother about CORS issues, it will internally mapping request to corresponding service.Also request will be load balanced internally.Even though we have many micro services, for the clinet they will feel like calling a traditional moniletic application :smile:
+     Client only need to know the Gateway domain and port and no need to bother about CORS issues, it will internally mapping request to corresponding service.Also request will be load balanced internally.Even though we have many micro services, for the clinet they will feel like calling a traditional Monolithic application :smile:

 How to start?
 1.Install Spring Tool Suit:
   [SpringToolSuite](https://spring.io/tools)
 2.Import Existing Maven project and browse root pom.xml.
-  All configurations should be in a seperate git folder, normally it should be in git repo.In tis project I have used file file url.
-  The git file url should be update in **ConfigServer\src\main\resources\application.properties**

 Application & Test urls: